maliahavlicek/what2do2day/readme.md

 1. Pull metrics & manage dashboard graphics
 1. Manage users & permissions/role groups
 1. Password reset
+### More Sophisticated Attendance Tracking ###
+1. Allow users to enter how many in their group are attending an event min 1, max dynamic to max attendees allows - those already attending
+1. Aggregate attendance count based on each attendee count instead of 1 to 1 ratio currently implemented
+1. Real-Time attendance count - add backend wait time loops and javascript to show attendance adjustments made by other users instead of on checking attendance limit on submit only
 #### API Integrations
 1. GoogleAds - ad placement, offline conversions, automatic bidding
 1. GoogleMaps Sitepoint - get directions from current location